declan93/Intro2linux/README.md

 ```
 whereis cd
 ```
 We can add software to our path via the bashrc.
 The .bashrc is a hidden file in your home directory.
 We can access it via `vi/nano/gedit` and add the path to our script or software.
-Below will add the directory bin in my home directory to my path so any executable file located there can be call from any location.
+Below will add the directory bin in my home directory to my path so any executable file located there can be called from any location.

 ```
 export PATH="/home/declan/bin:$PATH"